🇯🇵 日本語 | 🇺🇸 English

 Infinite loop / freeze

-General approach: (1) use printf to find how far the program gets, (2) print the values of suspicious variables, (3) carefully check array indices and pointers.
+General approach: (1) use printf to find out how far execution gets, (2) print the values of suspicious variables, and (3) carefully check array indices and pointers.

 Segmentation Fault — Top Causes

 Segmentation fault (core dumped) is the error beginners run into most often.
-It means "you touched memory you were not allowed to".
+It means "you touched memory you weren't allowed to."

 Top 5 causes